cnabio/cnab-spec/400-claims.md

 ## Calculating the Result

-The `result` object is populated by the result of the invocation image's action.
+The `result` object is populated by the result of an invocation image's action.
 For example, consider the case where an invocation image executes an installation action.
 The action is represented by the following shell script, and `$CNAB_INSTALLATION_NAME` is set to `my_first_install`:

 ```bash
 #!/bin/bash